Go Back

 • In a large bowl, whisk the cream and icing sugar.
 If using an electric whisk, stop just before you think you have whisked enough - it's very easy to over-whisk cream with an electric whisk.

 • Transfer the cream to a piping bag with a large circular opening (or simply cut a few centimetres up a disposable piping bag) and pipe about a ping-pong ball amount of cream onto the top of each jam-filled pastry casing.
-Alternatively simply spoon on the cream.
+Alternatively, simply spoon on the cream.
 Place into the fridge whilst you prepare the icing.

 For the Yellow Icing

 • Starting with just a teaspoon, pour a little icing on top of the cream.
-After it has started to run down the cream, you can see where more is required and simply pour a little more into these places.
+After it has started to run down the cream, you can see where more is required and simply pour a little more into those places.

 • Allow the icing to set before serving.